Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Resources

-To define the textures for the fluids you need to do there two thing:
+To define the textures for the fluids you need to do two thing:
-1) Make a texture and in terrain textures copy/rename the "fluid_template" to "fluid_`your fluid name`"
+1) Make a 16x16+ texture and in terrain textures copy/rename the "fluid_template" to "fluid_`your fluid name`"
 2) Make a texture and in item textures copy/rename the "template_bucket" to "`your fluid name`_bucket"

 ## Download / Other